Which Wellness Core RawRev Recipes Get

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Wellness Core RawRev dog food looks like an above-average dry product.
+Based on its ingredients alone, Wellness Core RawRev Dog Food appears to be an above-average dry product.

 And a fat-to-protein ratio of about 41%.